-Did you know that the color of your roof can affect your household energy use?
-In fact, the color of your roof impacts much more than just that, like the overall temperature in your area and even global climate change.
+Did you know that the color of your roof can affect your household energy usage?
+In fact, the color of your roof impacts much more than just that, like the overall temperature in your area and even global climate change to a degree.

 How Is This Possible?